paulomarconi/prefix-suffix_adder/README.md

 - Add predefined prefixes or suffixes to file names according to a list of options.
 - Install or uninstall the context menu entries for quick access.
 - Automatically handles file name conflicts by appending a counter to the new file name.
+-
+## Requirements

+- Python 3.x
+- Windows 11/10
+- Administrator privileges (required for installing/uninstalling)

 ## Installation

-To install the context menu entries, run the following command:
+To install the context menu entries, run the following command in the `cmd` as `admnistrator`:

 ```bash
 python prefix-suffix_adder.py install